 However, that was before the truth about Matthew Vaughn's movie revealed that character as a figure from Elly Conway's book.
 In actuality, Catherine will be playing Ruth, Elly's mother.
 And from what we've seen in Argylle's marketing, she's pretty frustrated with her daughter's latest installment in the series.

 Samuel L. Jackson

 This isn’t the first time that Matthew Vaughn and Samuel L. Jackson have teamed up in the world of cinema.
 A legendary acting talent, Jackson was also Richmond Valentine, the central villain in Kingsman: The Secret Service.
-Whether that role has influenced Vaughn to either keep Samuel L. Jackson playing a villain, or to shake things up and use his heroic talents from playing the MCU's Nick Fury, is currently unknown.
-At the very least, it seems like these collaborators had so much fun playing together previously, they decided to use Argylle as their big reunion.
+And it seems like these collaborators had so much fun playing together previously, they decided to use Argylle as their big reunion.

 Your Daily Blend of Entertainment News

 Mike Reyes is the Senior Movie Contributor at CinemaBlend, though that title’s more of a guideline really.
 Passionate about entertainment since grade school, the movies have always held a special place in his life, which explains his current occupation.
 Mike graduated from Drew University with a Bachelor’s Degree in Political Science, but swore off of running for public office a long time ago.
 Mike's expertise ranges from James Bond to everything Alita, making for a brilliantly eclectic resume.
 He fights for the user.